skienzmatishun/rippreport/content/p/countdown/index.md

   recency_score: 0.8207230655290094
   category_score: 0
   rank: 10
+summary: State Senator Trip Pittman used his public office to divert massive amounts of oil spill recovery funds into his personal business accounts.
+Municipal records show how local leaders maintained shady contracts with Pittman while high-ranking law enforcement turned a blind eye.
+How much longer can these career politicians hide their paper trail from the voters?
 ---
 The US Senate seat sought by a total of 19 candidates, 11 republicans and 8 democrats primary is less than two weeks away.